icurate-cc/YOLO-NAS-Testing/README.md

 YOLO-NAS is a 2023 model by Deci AI/Nvidia under Apache 2.0 License.
 Couldn't find downloadable weights with the right license (owned by Nvidia) so I tried to train on coco 2017 dataset on a single RTX GPU to see how long it would take.
 For 200 epoch, it would have taken 250 days or so - and even then I'm not sure how well the training parameters are.
-Attached a jupyter notebook file example with some AI-recommended training options for whoever wants to make public contribution for generating usable model weights - lots of compute time.
+Attached a jupyter notebook file example with some AI-recommended training options.

 cocofiles pathing:
 app/coco/annotations/instances_{train2017/val2017}.json